Incident DetailsCause of Death:

 An investigation revealed the close friend had suffered a massive heart attack before falling into the water.
 Sergeant Bollman drowned after entering the water in an attempt to rescue him and render aid.

-Sergeant Bollman is survived by his wife, Belinda; son, Hunter; parents, Ronald and Nancy; brother, Ben; three sisters, Ronda Osenbaugh, Rebecca (George) Sears and Jessica (Kevin) Carey; and maternal grandmother, Imelda Vores.
+Sergeant Bollman was survived by his wife, Belinda; son, Hunter; parents, Ronald and Nancy; brother, Ben; three sisters, Ronda Osenbaugh, Rebecca (George) Sears and Jessica (Kevin) Carey; and maternal grandmother, Imelda Vores.

 In 2012, he received the department's Meritorious Service Award for saving the life of a near-drowning victim at Geist Reservior in Marion County.